Amy Ogan

 Courtesy Faculty, Carnegie Mellon University Africa

 I am the Director of the Learning Science for Innovators program and a Professor in Carnegie Mellon University’s Human-Computer Interaction Institute, with a courtesy appointment at CMU-Africa.
-My research sits at the intersection of human-computer interaction, learning science, and educational technology, with a focus on designing learning experiences that are more engaging and effective.
+My research sits at the intersection of human-computer interaction, learning science, and educational technology, with a focus on designing engaging and effective learning technologies that respond to learners’ social, cultural, and infrastructural contexts.
 I have conducted field research on the deployment of educational technology across five continents.
 I have been named a Jacobs Foundation CRISP Fellow, World Economic Forum Young Scientist, and Rising Star in EECS by MIT.
 I have received the McCandless Chair, the Moran Professorship in Learning Science, the 2024 SIGCHI Societal Impact Award, and numerous best paper awards.
 Before CMU, I was a visiting researcher at USC’s Institute for Creative Technologies and the Pontificia Universidad Católica de Chile.
 My research is supported by the Mastercard Foundation, National Science Foundation, Google, McDonnell Foundation, and Jacobs Foundation.

 Email: aeo@cs.cmu.edu